Predrag Krunić

-Predrag Krunić (born 27 November 1967) is a Bosnia and Herzegovina professional basketball coach.
-He currently coaches the EWE Baskets Oldenburg of the Basketball Bundesliga (BBL).

-Before he returned to Bonn in 2016, he coached professional teams in Germany and Poland.
+Predrag Krunić (born 27 November 1967) is a Bosnia and Herzegovina professional basketball coach for Hapoel Holon of the Israeli Basketball Premier League.
+He previously coached the EWE Baskets Oldenburg of the Basketball Bundesliga (BBL).
+Before Krunić returned to Bonn in 2016, he coached professional teams in Germany and Poland, and achieved the highlight of his career in 2009, by winning the German national championship with Oldenburg.